 Customizing the login page

-This recipe assumes that you've already setup your own sprinkle and you're familiar with the basics of UserFrosting.
+This recipe assumes that you've already setup your own UserFrosting instance from the Skeleton template and you're familiar with the basics of UserFrosting.

 This recipe will guide you in customizing the UserFrosting login screen.
 Specifically, we'll explain how to: